 Mercury Vapor Bulbs

-Mercury Vapor bulbs are used by many bearded dragon owners and breeders as one of the most preferred lighting options.
-These bulbs provide adequate amounts of both UVA and UVB rays and also provide heat (which we’ll cover in the next section).
+A preferred lighting option for many bearded dragon owners and breeders is the Mercury Vapor bulb.
+These bulbs provide adequate amounts of both UVA and UVB rays and also provide heat.

-Mercury Vapor bulbs are more costly than fluorescent tubes, but tend to last much longer.
+Mercury Vapor bulbs are more costly than fluorescent bulbs, but tend to last much longer.
 The downside to Mercury Vapor is they provide heat and UVB radiation in a relatively small area directly under the bulb.
 Fluorescent tubes provide radiation over a longer area, but provide little heat.